Poison Ivy - Toxicodendron radicans

 Fact: Eating poison ivy is inviting reactions in the mouth, throat and anus.
 'Nuff said?

-Myth: Washing with yellow or brown laundry soap can prevent a reaction even after exposure to the plants.
+Myth: Washing with yellow or brown laundry soap can prevent a reaction.

 Fact: Soap has no effect on the oil urushiol.
 Urushiol must be neutralized by a solvent such as rubbing alcohol, or diluted with lots of water.
 Soap won't hurt as long as it is used with lots of water.